Chae Song-hak: Rason City

-As the Vice Chairman of the Port Authority in Rason, Chae was reportedly instrumental in the idea and establisment of its free-trade zone.
+As the Vice Chairman of the Port Authority in Rason, Chae was reportedly instrumental in the idea and establishment of its free-trade zone.

 President of the Central Bank

 Chae was appointed as President of the Central Bank in January 2021 to succeed Kim Chon-gyun.
 Due to his position, he then became a member of the 14th Cabinet of North Korea.
 He was also named as a member of the Central Committee.